 Traditionally, marketing analytics have decided on different spend scenarios by using a marketing-mix model to determine the impact of marketing spends.
 However, this approach does not provide articulated understanding of why the spend changes impact the results.
-Marketing-mix models can give you weights, but they cannot tell you why these weights exist.
-The company wanted a model that would be at least as good as a marketing-mix model, which meant the contractors had to find the percentage point of the market shares over time.
+To obtain a better understanding of the mechanics behind marketing-mix models and expand their functionality, one alternative is to use agent-based modeling (ABM).
+It provides the secondary benefit of, which allows for eliminating real-world risks.

 To obtain a better understanding of the mechanics behind marketing-mix models (for example, why does DTC marketing give diminishing returns v. sales rep visits?), one alternative is to use agent-based modeling (ABM).
 It provides the secondary benefit of removing assumptions from the model, which allows for a more complete understanding.

 Once the approach of ABM was selected, AnyLogic was chosen as the software platform for model building.
 These were a few of the reasons:

 - The consulting company was familiar with the software and its capabilities.

 - AnyLogic allows for the greatest flexibility in comparison to other modeling frameworks.